-Note that user defined names must be different to the names that are already used as short name by the program.
-User defined names must begin with two letters and they should consist of about 4 to 8 characters.
-Actually, there is no restriction for the length of a user defined name, however, long names are impractical if used within other formulas.
+User defined names must begin with two letters and should consist of about 4 to 8 characters.
+There is no restriction for the length of a user defined name, however, long names are impractical if used within other formulas.
+User defined names must also be different from the names that are already used as short name by the program.
 Blanks in user defined names will be eliminated by the program.